Amp-Lab-at-VT/website/markdowns/soldering.md

-### The AMP Lab provides two levels of soldering training for students:
+### The AMP Lab provides two levels of soldering training for students

 <a class="btn" href="/basic_soldering">Basic Soldering Training</a>
 <a class="btn" href="/adv_soldering">Advanced Soldering Training</a>